Writing Assembler for Sega Genesis #5

 move.w skeletonXpos,vdp_data_port

-As you can see, the address available for work starts with 0xFF0000, and ends at 0xFFFFFF, in total we have 64 KB of memory available.
+As you can see, the address available for work starts at 0xFF0000 and ends at 0xFFFFFF, so we have 64 KB of memory available.
 Skeleton positions are declared at skeletonXpos, skeletonYpos, horizontal flip at skeletonHorizontalFlip.

 Joypad

-By analogy with VDP, work with joypads occurs through two ports separately – the control port and the data port, for the first it is 0xA10009 and 0xA10003 so-but.
-When working with a joypad, there is one interesting feature – first you need to request a combination of buttons for polling, and then, after waiting for the update via the bus, read the necessary clicks.
-For the C / B buttons and the cross, this is 0x40, an example is below:
+Similar to VDP, joypads are handled via two separate ports – the control port and the data port, for the first one it’s 0xA10009 and 0xA10003 respectively.
+When working with a joypad, there’s one interesting feature – first you need to request a combination of buttons for polling, and then, after waiting for the bus update, read the required presses.
+For the C/B buttons and the cross, it’s 0x40, an example below:

 move.b #$40,joypad_one_control_port; C/B/Dpad